foxriver76/ioBroker.denon/README.md

 * maximumVolume

-   *Read-only number which represents the maximum possible volume, where 80 = 0 dB.*
+   *Read-only number which represents the maximum possible volume, where 80 = 0 dB.
+When Volume in Db is set to true, the state is represented in dB in the maximumVolumeDB state too.*

 * muteIndicator / zone2.muteIndicator / zone3.muteIndicator